The Pineapple Juice Solution, Part 2

 The Second Phase:

 The starter will begin producing its own acid and develop a tangy taste (although it might be difficult to distinguish from pineapple juice).
 Lactic acid bacteria are actively growing at this point.
 When using only water, this phase represents two waves of microbes---first Leuconostoc and associates, followed by homofermentative lactobacilli and possibly other lactic acid bacteria.
 By controlling the pH, you can by-pass the leuconostocs and other "highly undesirable organisms that stink terribly," and skip to the second wave.
-It will get bubbly and expand only if the pH is not low enough to prevent growth of gassy bacteria, otherwise there won't be much else to see.
+It will get bubbly and expand only if the pH is not low enough to prevent growth of gassy bacteria, otherwise there won't be much to see.
 There probably won't be much gluten degradation, and it may smell a little different, but it shouldn't smell particularly foul unless started with plain water.
 This phase can last one to three days or more.
 If it is going to get hung up anywhere, this is the place it usually happens, especially if it is put on a white flour diet too soon.
 If after three days in this phase, it still doesn't become more sour and show signs of progress, the best thing to do is switch back to whole grain flour for one or more feedings.
 Whole grain flour has a much higher microbial count and will re-seed the culture and get it moving again.

 The Third Phase: